k3s-ia-lab/infra/README.md

 TODO:

+- migrate bare metal to run inside proxmox vm with pci-e passthrough of nvidia gpu.
+- helm charts for all services.
+- automate server setup scripts using the helmcharts with --wait.
 - supabase
 - flowise
 - chatwoot
 - evolution api
 - dify
 - typebot
-- migrate bare metal to run inside proxmox vm with pci-e passthrough of nvidia gpu.
-- automate server setup scripts.
+- more db vectors for RAG labs: Qdrant and Milvus
 - custom ubuntu container with dev, ops, network tools, ia-console tools.
 - ssh-mcp-server (allow LLM to access the custom ubuntu container via ssh)
 - playright test runner container